winfred958/flink-practice/doc/source/01-DataStream-StreamGraph.md

         - StreamEge 是用来描述两个 operator 边(关系), 关键属性有 StreamNode sourceVertex, StreamNode targetVertex
     - {@link [StreamExecutionEnvironment](https://github.com/apache/flink/blob/master/flink-streaming-java/src/main/java/org/apache/flink/streaming/api/environment/StreamExecutionEnvironment.java#L131) }, 根据transformations, config 等, 构造出 StreamGraphGenerator
         - ```java
+          /**
+           * The StreamExecutionEnvironment is the context in which a streaming program is executed.
+A {@link
+           * LocalStreamEnvironment} will cause execution in the current JVM, a {@link
+           * RemoteStreamEnvironment} will cause execution on a remote setup.
+           *
+           * <p>The environment provides methods to control the job execution (such as setting the parallelism
+           * or the fault tolerance/checkpointing parameters) and to interact with the outside world (data
+           * access).
+           *
+           * @see org.apache.flink.streaming.api.environment.LocalStreamEnvironment
+           * @see org.apache.flink.streaming.api.environment.RemoteStreamEnvironment
+           */
           @Public
           public class StreamExecutionEnvironment {
               /** The execution configuration for this environment. */